pbsmyth/command-line/lessons.md

 4. When the terminal pops up, you will likely see either a window with black text over white background or colored text over a black background.You know you're in the right place when you see the `$`.

-Bonus points: if you really want to get the groove of just typing instead of pointing and clicking, you can press <kbd>Win (⊞)</kbd> to open the Start menu, start typing `git bash` and then hit <kbd>Enter</kbd> to open a git bash window.
+Bonus points: if you really want to get the groove of just typing instead of pointing and clicking, you can press <kbd>windows</kbd> to open the Start menu, start typing `git bash` and then hit <kbd>enter</kbd> to open a git bash window.
 This will pull up a command window without touching your mousepad.

-## Command prompt `$`
+## Command Prompt `$`

 `$`, which we will refer to as the "command prompt," is the place you type commands you wish the computer to execute.
 We will now learn some of the most common commands.